Yanis002/F3DEX3/docs/Documentation/Design Tradeoffs.md

 In F3DEX2, the RSP time for drawing non-textured tris was significantly lower than for textured tris, by skipping a chunk of computation for the texture coefficients if they were disabled.
 In F3DEX3, no computation is skipped when textures are disabled.
-However, almost all materials use textures, and F3DEX3 is a little faster at drawing textured tris than F3DEX2.
+However, practically almost all materials use textures, and F3DEX3 is faster at drawing textured tris than F3DEX2.
 Plus, F3DEX3 still does not send the texture cofficients if they are disabled, saving DRAM access time for RSP -> FIFO and FIFO -> RDP.
 RDP time savings from avoiding loading a texture are unaffected of course.

 ## Obscure semantic differences from F3DEX2 that should never matter in practice